 "The best feature for me was the idiom suggestions," says Mei, a Chinese professional I worked with.
 "The keyboard would notice when I was translating Chinese expressions directly and suggest natural English alternatives."

 Which AI keyboards actually deliver on these promises?
-After testing dozens with my language students, several stand out for their learning capabilities.
+After testing dozens with language learners throughout 2025 and early 2026, several stand out for their learning capabilities.

-For academic writers, AI keyboards designed for students offer specialized vocabulary and citation assistance alongside grammar help.
+For academic writers, AI keyboards designed for students now offer specialized vocabulary and citation assistance alongside grammar help, with many integrating directly with academic databases and style guides.

-The Samsung Keyboard with Writing Assist provides solid suggestions, though the explanations aren't as detailed as dedicated language learning keyboards.
+The Samsung Keyboard with Writing Assist has made significant strides in 2026, though the explanations still aren't as detailed as dedicated language learning keyboards.
+However, its on-device processing offers unmatched privacy for sensitive communications.

 Is it possible to actually improve your English rather than just relying on AI forever?
 Absolutely—if you use these tools strategically.